Akhildas2/Hosting_Using_AWS/README.md

 As the firewall is currently blocking all connections except for SSH, you may need to adjust the firewall settings to allow traffic for additional services you install.
 For example, if you configure your instance to host a web server, you will need to allow HTTP (port 80) and HTTPS (port 443) traffic.

-Note: This design presents each step clearly and concisely, making it easy for readers to follow and implement on their EC2 instances.

 ## Step 4: Set Up Node.js on EC2 Instance

 To run your Node.js applications on your EC2 instance, follow these steps to set up Node.js and NPM (Node Package Manager):